What Is Ductility Test of Bitumen?

 Ductility Bitumen Test

+The ductility test of bitumen procedure is crucial.
 The bitumen ductility test is used to measure the following:

 - The ductility of a given bitumen sample is measured